bonnetn/ext-proc-load-tester/README.md

 # Ext-Proc Load Tester

-A load testing tool for Envoy external processing servers.
+A load testing tool for [Envoy external processing servers](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/ext_proc_filter).
+It opens ext_proc streams to the target server at an increasing rate (streams per second), ramping up in steps.
+The latency of each stream (from open to close) is recorded in JSON files.

 ## Usage